vocdoni/vocdoni-sdk/README.md

 [our explorer][vochain explorer] (or the [dev one][dev vochain explorer] if you're using the development environment).

-### Fetching process info
+### Fetching election info

-You can always access a process information and metadata using `fetchElection`:
+You can always access a election information and metadata using `fetchElection`:

 ~~~ts
 (async () => {